jimkang/fork-bone/README.md

 Pass `symmetrical: true` if you want the forks to be symmetrical.
 Pass `obtuse: true` if you want the forks to have an obtuse angle between them.
+Pass a two-element array in `lengthRange` if you want to define the fork length range.
+The first element should be the bottom of the range, and the second should be the top.

+When creating `ForkBone`, you can optionally pass two opts:

+  - `random`: A function that behaves like `Math.random`.
+You can substitute one created by [seedrandom](https://github.com/davidbau/seedrandom) or something you've written yourself.
+Helps with situations in which you want reproducible results.
+  - `numberOfDecimalsToConsider`: A positive number that tells it how precise to be when picking numbers in a range.
+If it encounters a range of 0.001, by default, it will always pick 0.
+(If the range is 100, it'll pick a whole number between 0 and 99.)
+If you specify 3 as `numberOfDecimalsToConsider`, it can pick numbers like 0.003 and 0.995.
+Useful for working for points that are really close together.

 Tests
 -----